stolostron/rhacm-docs/services/cert_manager/cert_manager_rbac.md

 ## Cluster Administrator role
 {: #clusteradmin}

-Cluster Administrators within {{site.data.keyword.product}} can create, read/get/list, update, and delete all Certificate Manager resources (Certificates, Issuers, ClusterIssuers) within any namespace.
+Cluster Administrators within Red Hat Advanced Cluster Management for Kubernetes can create, read/get/list, update, and delete all Certificate Manager resources (Certificates, Issuers, ClusterIssuers) within any namespace.

 The implications include the ability to:
 * Create Certificates that are signed by a ClusterIssuer